 By net dynamics we shall mean the changing possibilities of flow of conveyors (cars, trains, aircraft, ships, etc.) along segments and through junctions.
 We speak of direction of flow along segments in terms of "from the junction at one end of the segment to the junction at the other end".
 And we speak of flow through a junction as "proceeding from one segment incident upon the junction into a (usually different) segment emanating from that junction".
-Segments connected to a junction are both incident upon that junction.
+Segments connected to a junction are both incident upon that junction and emanates from that junction.